 The Office of Financial Aid receives notifications of scholarships offered by local, regional and national organizations.
 We encourage you to check often to view the most current listings.

 These scholarships are private scholarships that are not affiliated with the University of Wisconsin – Platteville.
 Although we post the application and/or contact information we receive for these outside private scholarships, that does not constitute an endorsement.
 We encourage you to check often to view current listing of scholarships.
-Currently, we have not been notified of any available scholarships.

 Scholarship Scams and Warning Signs

 Students and parents should be careful when searching for scholarships on the Web.
 Please note that you should never have to pay to search for or to receive scholarships!
 The following are some common fraud warning signs to notice when searching for Private Scholarships

 - The application is requesting a bank account/credit card information or a fee to apply